ernestoalvarezgit/simple-customers-api/README.md

 # Ernesto Alvarez RESTFUL API
 A RESTful API for customers transactions

-It is a just simple showcase of API Knowledge or example for making simple RESTful API with  **for exam purposes only** Coded with share screen with a Tech Reviewer
+It is a just simple showcase of API Knowledge or example for making a simple RESTful API   **for exam purposes only** Coded with share screen with a Tech Reviewer

 ## Installation & Run